JLeong0000/UncommonShopify/README.md

 Required Node.js version 16.14.0 or higher

-- You can clone this repository and get to work.
+- You can fork this repository and get to work.

 Remember to install the dependencies
 ```bash